Ed Beers

 Edward Joseph "Eddy" Beers (born October 12, 1959) is a Dutch-born Canadian former professional ice hockey winger who played 250 games in the National Hockey League (NHL) with the Calgary Flames and St. Louis Blues between 1982 and 1986.
 He was nearly a point per game player in his time in the NHL, but his NHL career was cut short by injury.

 Playing career

 Born in Zwaag, Netherlands, Beers played for the Calgary Flames and St. Louis Blues.
 He also played for the University of Denver in the NCAA from 1979 to 1982 and led the NCAA in scoring his senior season.
 In 1982, Beers became the second player born in the Netherlands to play in the NHL.
+A back injury suffered in preseason camp of 1986 led to Beers retiring.